masashitsubaki/CPI_prediction/README.md

 an input is the pair of a SMILES (compound) and an amino acid sequence (protein);
 an ouput is a binary label (interact or not).
-The SMILES is converted with RDKit and we obtain a graph of the compound (i.e., atom types and their adjacent matrix).
+The SMILES is converted with RDKit and we obtain a graph of the compound (i.e., atom types and their adjacency matrix).
 The overviwe of our CPI prediction approach is as follows:

 <div align="center">